danigrant/enterprise-bits-docs/account-security-overview.md

 # Advanced Account Security

-You can use EnterpriseReady to provide your customers with advanced account security features.
-EnterpriseReady provides:
+You can use EnterpriseNow to provide your customers with advanced account security features.
+EnterpriseNow provides:

 * 2FA (TOTP)
 * New Device Login Alerts